-The AA is the UK's leading provider of roadside assistance, with around 2,500 patrols attending an average of around 8,000 breakdowns daily.
-The AA has around 40% of the UK consumer market and around 50% of the business-to-business market.
+The AA is the UK's leading provider of roadside assistance, with around 2,700 patrols attending an average of over 8,700 breakdowns daily.
+The AA has more than a 40% of the UK consumer market and over 60% of the business-to-business market.
 We aim to differentiate ourselves from our competitors by our leading brand and market position, excellent standards of service, strategic investments in our digital proposition and by training and developing the best people.
 We have a growing insurance business and are well placed to capture market share through our proprietary data, strength of brand and scale.
 Our insurance broking business focuses primarily on motor and home policies, operating a diverse panel of underwriters including our in-house underwriter.
-Full details of our businesses and subsidiaries are set out in our 2022 Annual Report and Accounts, which is available on our corporate website.
+Full details of our businesses and subsidiaries are set out in our 2023 Annual Report and Accounts, which is available on our corporate website.